NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_vert_wave_coupling/doc/stc_vert_wave_coupling.rst

 primarily on the JFM and SON periods for the NH and SH, respectively, as these are generally the seasons with the greatest variability/extremes in heat fluxes.
 The plots from (1) and (4) show full-season perspectives.

 The figures from (1) and (2) together evaluate statistical characteristics of the planetary waves as a function of day of year and season.
 The figures from (3) show composite maps during extreme heat flux events relative to climatological stationary wave patterns, which help to assess the vertically-deep wave patterns associated with upward/downward propagation.
-The figures from (4) demonstrate, for different bi-monthly periods, the lag times at which planetary waves in the stratosphere and troposphere are most coherent, with positive lag times indicative of upward propagation and negative lag times indicative of downward propagation.
+The figures from (4) demonstrate the lag times at which planetary waves in the stratosphere and troposphere are most coherent, with positive lag times indicative of upward propagation and negative lag times indicative of downward propagation.

 Version & Contact info